 - 6800.
 Paralegal Studies/Legal Ethics (3).
-Survey of the occupational field of the paralegal (legal assistant), including ethics, law office management, legal research, law libraries, administrative law, criminal and civil law, employment discrimination and career opportunities. - 6813.
+Survey of the occupational field of the paralegal (legal assistant), including ethics, law office management, legal research, law libraries, administrative law, criminal and civil law, employment discrimination and career opportunities. - 6810.
+Cold Case Investigations (3).
+Pr., graduate standing.
+The course is an overview of the best advanced practices for working cold cases.
+Topics will include techniques for solving cold cases, interviewing, court orders, DNA, information sources, prosecution, and case studies involving homicide and sexual assaults. - 6813.
 Computer Applications in Law (3).
 Pr., JUST 6602.
 Introduction to software commonly used in law offices, including spreadsheets, databases and case management software and review of word processing applications.
 Includes instruction in the use of Internet and computer-assisted legal research. - 6850.
-JPS Human Resources Management (3).
+JPS Personnel Administration (3).
 Focuses on the implications of substantive and procedural law relating to personnel issues, legal and regulatory issues within an organization and sexual harassment in the workplace. - 6924.
 Internship (1-3).
 Pr., permission of advisor.
 Supervised study in an administrative setting, with opportunity to integrate theory and practice in criminal justice agencies.
 Credit may not exceed 3 semester hours for any single internship. - 6932.
 Directed Research (1-3).
 Pr., JUST 6642, permission of advisor.
 Independent research into criminal justice problems, issues and theories or a practical problem in a student's work setting.
 Credit may not exceed 3 semester hours for any single project. - 6972.
 Special Problems/Special Topics (3).
 In-depth examination of specific topics of current interest in criminal justice, public safety and paralegal education.
 Course may be repeated as topics change. - 6982.
 Master's Comprehensive Examination (0).
 Pr., completion of coursework or in last semester of coursework.